REBELinBLUE/kube-guide/2-resources.md

 ![Endpoint Icon](./images/icons/resources/ep-128.png)

-The *Endpoint* is a collection of addresses which implement the actual *Service*; you never need to interact with these directly as they are created automatically when a *Service* is created.
+The *Endpoint* is a collection of addresses which implement the actual *Service*; you never need to create these directly as they are created automatically when a *Service* is created.

 ## Storage